vegaprotocol/specs/non-protocol-specs/0003-api-node.md

 * All information available from the API node must be retrievable via all of the 3 connections types (gRPC, GraphQL and REST)
 * The validator node will only accept requests for event bus subscriptions.
 All other API requests will be invalid.
 * The event bus stream is only available from the stream node and not the validator or API node
+* All information that is emitted from the stream node is processed by the API node (no data is lost)

 ### Stage 2 (for further discussion)
 * The API Node will be split into different services to allow data types to be handled more optimally using better suited tools and technologies.